jack-syv/code-case/readme.md

 In addition, some handling of lower case / uppercase strings may be necessary for unit_type and features.
 In addition to validation of the address, (e.g. it exists in the country)

-Furthermore, some automated tests have been added, but these will fail as the dummy repository doesn't update any list or database.
+Furthermore, some automated tests have been added, but some these will fail as the dummy repository doesn't update any list or database.

 Install neccessary dependencies by running